-There are two (2) VPP cash grant application rounds per year, funding permitting, with notification to municipalities approximately two (2) months in advance of the application deadline.
+There are two (2) VPP cash grant application rounds per year, funding permitting, in the spring and again in the fall, with notification to municipalities approximately two (2) months in advance of the application deadline.
 Rounds are announced via the Chester County Planning Commission website (www.chescoplanning.org) and an email to all municipalities.